TrinhLK/Summary/16-02-report.md

 6. Cloud applications: are distributed applications composed of a set of VMs running a set of interconnected software components.
 After deployment of these applications, some reconfiguration operations are required for setting up new virtual machines, replicating some of them, destroying or adding virtual machines, handling VM failures, and adding or removing components hosted on a VM.

+7. Component's interfaces:
+At the lower layer, the system has a pool of components where each component provides some services via its interfaces.

+8. The adaptation of apps
+An application can be adapted to evolve in the execution environment by
+1) adding or removing components,
+2) changing some of the existing ones,
+3) changing the connections among the components, or
+4) reallocating components to differ- ent execution locations.

+9. reconfiguration
+Since the structure of components can be used at run time to discover services or adapt components in order to move and execute them at new locations, correct dynamic recon- figuration becomes an important aspect of the system execution.
+System reconfiguration can involve any combination of these four kinds of adaptation in **8**.

 ## B. Check the comparison
 1. Formal Design of Dynamic Reconfiguration Protocol for Cloud Applications [2]